Impact Image

 • Two letters of recommendation

-• At least one LSAT Writing Exercise
+• At least one LSAT Writing Sample

 • Official transcripts from every educational institution attended, at least one of which must indicate a baccalaureate degree from a regionally accredited school recognized by the United States Department of Education